jadesolaadeagbo/lendsqr-fe-test/README.md

 Then, open http://localhost:3000 in your browser to view the application.

+## Project Structure
+src/
+│── app/
+│   ├── components/      # Reusable UI components
+│   ├── dashboard/       # Dashboard-related pages and components
+│   ├── services/        # API calls and data-fetching logic
+│   ├── utils/           # Helper functions and utilities
+│   ├── layout.tsx       # Global layout configuration (imports fonts, wrappers)
+│   ├── page.tsx         # Root page of the application

+- components/: Houses UI elements like the navbar, sidebar, table, and cards.
+- dashboard/: Contains dashboard-specific components and pages for user interactions.
+- services/: Manages API requests and data fetching from external sources.
+- utils/: Includes helper functions, formatters, and other utility functions.
+- layout.tsx: This file is responsible for setting up the global layout and importing fonts.
+- page.tsx: The root entry point of the application, handling the main page rendering.

 ## Editing the Project

 You can modify the application by editing app/page.tsx.
 Changes will be automatically reflected in the browser.